-The Digital Programs department produces, maintains, promotes, preserves, and provides access to digital content.
-We partner with faculty on the integration of digital collections, tools, and technologies into teaching and research through digital humanities/digital scholarship projects.
+The Digital Programs department builds and preserves sustainable digital collections, and also supports digital preservation, open access, and digital humanities efforts campus-wide, partnering with library staff, faculty, IT, and other stakeholders.
 See our Digital Projects page and our Digital Collections blog for more about our projects and current activities.

 - Amherst College Digital Collections

 - Digitized content from the Archives & Special Collections, including the Emily Dickinson Collection; papers of Edward and Orra White Hitchcock; a complete run of the Olio; and more

 - Images from the Art & Architecture Collection

 - The Octagon is a digital repository of open access articles and other scholarly works by Amherst College faculty in support the faculty's Open Access Resolution.

 Digital Programs is responsible for the selection, creation, delivery, and preservation of the Library’s digital collections.
 We adhere to national and international community-based standards and best practices in all our work.
 Our purpose is to provide digital collections to as wide an audience as possible, in keeping with our Amherst College Library Digital Content Strategy and Digital Collection Development Policy for archival and special collections materials.

 Digital Programs also supports faculty who use images in their teaching.
 We acquire or create digital images where possible, in response to specific requests.
 Please contact Digital Programs for more information.

 Digital Scholarship/Digital Humanities

 The Digital Programs department consults on digital scholarship projects, and may provide support or guidance in digitization, text encoding, metadata, and project management, in partnership with faculty, the Library, and Information Technology.
 Since 2014, the Digital Programs has led the Digital Scholarship Summer Fellowship program, providing opportunities for current undergraduate students and recent graduates to learn digital scholarship methodologies and implement a project.